 - I will lead by example in demonstrating fair play and sportsmanship to all my players.

-- I will provide a sports environment for my team that is free of drugs, tobacco, and alcohol, and I will refrain form their use at all youth sports events.
+- I will provide a sports environment for my team that is free of drugs, tobacco, and alcohol, and I will refrain from their use at all youth sports events.

 - I will be knowledgeable in the rules of each sport that I coach, and I will teach these rules to my players.